-\item \textit{After Deployment:}~Attacks { might also affect real-time execution and inference of xApps and rApps}.
-A well-known attack is \gls{aml}{, where the attacker} aims at either generating completely synthetic inputs, or at modifying an existing legitimate input via small and hard to detect perturbations.
+\item \textit{After Deployment:}~Attacks might also affect real-time execution and inference of xApps and rApps.
+A well-known attack is \gls{aml}, where the attacker aims at either generating completely synthetic inputs, or at modifying an existing legitimate input via small and hard to detect perturbations.
 In O-RAN, these attacks can be extremely effective and can completely disrupt networking operations.
-This includes misleading a traffic classifier used to determine traffic type and corresponding \gls{qos}, bypassing anomaly detection mechanisms, steering control decisions away from their optimal, or leading the non-RT \gls{ric} into producing an inaccurate representation of network state to be shared as \gls{kpi} with the near-RT \gls{ric}.
+This includes misleading a traffic classifier used to determine traffic type and corresponding \gls{qos}, bypassing anomaly detection mechanisms, steering control decisions away from their optimal, or leading the non-RT \gls{ric} into producing an inaccurate representation of network state.
 Similarly, an attacker can potentially generate undetectable adversarial inputs that mislead an rApp into triggering wrong handover procedures, while at the same time causing an xApp to allocate fewer resources to the hand-off \glspl{ue}, resulting in unfairness and poor performance. \end{itemize}